jimbrig/lossrx/README.md

 <!-- badges: end -->

 *View the [Changelog](inst/CHANGELOG.md) for detailed progression on development of the package.*

-*View the [LAtest Database Documentation](https://dbdocs.io/jimbrigf0cdc6204e/Actuarial-Database) for a detailed look into its structure.*
+*View the [Latest Database Documentation](https://dbdocs.io/jimbrigf0cdc6204e/Actuarial-Database) for a detailed look into its structure.*

 ## Contents